KaiLangen96/video-editor-kronberg/README.md

 ### Lighthouse

+After deploying my website I used Lighthouse as a tool to

 ### ChatGPT

 It might not yet be a valid source for testing, nonetheless I copied my code into [ChatGPT](https://chat.openai.com/) and asked it to optimize the code once I was done.
 I got the following response: